mmontalbo/grim_rust/README.md

 Experimental Lua execution is available via `--run-lua`.
-This spins up an embedded `mlua` interpreter, wires a minimal `EngineContext` through the shared analysis APIs, and now lets the stock `_actors` and `_objects` scaffolding run in place.
-The host registers actors with stable handles, mirrors Manny's boot-time set switches, and records actor/object mutations as the scripts execute.
-Verbose runs (`--run-lua --verbose`) echo each loaded script plus the engine-side events (actor selection, Manny's position/costume changes, object state updates, inventory mutations).
-The host now handles the early boot plumbing—`_colors`, `_sfx`, and `_controls` install Lua-side scaffolds via Rust—but still stubs the richer menu helpers, so expect it to pause once those bindings are required.
-Manny's Office boots using the real object tables emitted by `_objects.lua`, and the runtime summary captures the state we do manage to mutate—active set, queued scripts, Manny's transforms, inventory contents—so we can diff real Lua behaviour against the static analysis while we fill in the missing services.
+This spins up an embedded `mlua` interpreter, wires a minimal `EngineContext` through the shared analysis APIs, and now lets the boot-time scaffolding run in place.
+The host registers actors with stable handles, mirrors Manny's boot-time set switches, records actor/object mutations, and tracks which inventory variants the scripts register.
+Verbose runs (`--run-lua --verbose`) echo each loaded script plus the engine-side events (actor selection, Manny's position/costume changes, object state updates, inventory/inventory-room mutations).
+The host intercepts the early boot plumbing—`_colors`, `_sfx`, `_controls`, `_dialog`, `_music`, `_mouse`, `_ui`, and the menu helpers such as `menu_loading`, `menu_prefs`, and the various `*_inv` scripts—installing Rust scaffolds that log each interaction while returning safe defaults.
+Manny's Office boots using the real object tables emitted by `_objects.lua`, and the runtime summary captures the state we do manage to mutate—active set, queued scripts, Manny's transforms, inventory contents, and discovered inventory rooms—so we can diff real Lua behaviour against the static analysis while we fill in the missing services.

 ## Viewer Spike
 `grim_viewer` boots a wgpu surface on top of winit, consumes the JSON manifest